jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 their temper, and that may be far more salient than whatever random sermon the preacher or priest was going to to throw their way.
-Such people will generally agree that churches are good and necessary.
-But they are not good _for them_, and may even be seen as irrelevant and time-consuming.
+Such people will generally agree that churches are good and necessary - but they are not good _for them_, and may even be seen as irrelevant and time-consuming.
 The reason, to be blunt, is the concerns the church addresses are no longer central to their life.

-What I'd like to address is a problem I have regarding this central concern; it is much more individualistic and insidous than concerns of the past.
-There are certain religious organizations that have attempted to use that for their own ends, purposely or not.
-I fear the ends are entirely irreligious.

-But before that, a digression on how we got here.
+There is one chorch organization that figure out how to appeal to a central concern the middle of the last century.
+It has had very concerning effects.

 -----------------------------------------

-At one time (several hundreds of years ago), religious life of some sort was truly universal for all, and it did center around the central concerns of life.
-Those concerns were quite different than they are at this time.
+Before discussing this, let's think of how religious activity became central, and what it centered around.
+Because churches really did thrive when meeting central concerns, and those concerns were quite different than they are at this time.

 Let's look at the Christianity of the European middle ages.
 Everyone,